Article updated on August 12, 2026

 In Norwegian, Svermeri means infatuation, and it is easy to feel when entering the cosy restaurant and coffee shop filled with antiques located on a cute square in one of Tromsø’s oldest wooden houses.

 It is even more present when tasting the local best-seller: the fish soup.
-The recipe from Faroe Islands was adapted with a few secret twists to make this delicious signature cream-based soup to die for!
-Spices bring a delicate kick while tomatoes, carrots and sweet onions add some sweetness.
+The recipe from the Faroe Islands was adapted with a few secret twists to make this delicious signature cream-based soup to die for!
+Spices bring a delicate kick while tomatoes, carrots, and sweet onions add some sweetness.

-The Scandic Ishavshotel is perfectly located on Tromsøya – or Tromsø Island – to enjoy the arctic city.
-The modern-looking building fits in perfectly as an extension of the harbour and houses comfortable and modern rooms, some of which with a view on the Tromsø Bridge and the Arctic Cathedral.
+The Scandic Ishavshotel is perfectly located on Tromsøya – or Tromsø Island – to enjoy the Arctic city.
+The modern-looking building reminiscent of a ship fits in perfectly as an extension of the harbour and houses comfortable and modern rooms, some of which with a view on the Tromsø Bridge and the Arctic Cathedral.
 With access to an excellent gym and an award-winning breakfast buffet, it is a first-rate base to explore the gateway to the Arctic.

 Travel tips:

-• Check out this interactive map for the specific details to help you plan your trip and more articles and photos (zoom out) about the area (short tutorial)!
+- Check out this interactive map for the specific details to help you plan your trip and more articles and photos (zoom out: black pins refer to an article) about the area!

 For more in Norway: